Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

-FITZGERALD: If you would have taken time to examine him, you would have seen he was, in fact, dead.
+FITZGERALD: If you would've taken the time to examine him, you would've seen he was in fact dead.

 FITZGERALD: I'm between pets right now.
 I'm waiting for a good one.